Consistent Second-Order Conic Integer Programming for Learning Bayesian Networks: Experiments

 The goals of our computational study are twofold.
 First, we compare the various mathematical formulations to determine which gives us the best performance in Subsection~\ref{sec:synth-data}, compare the sensitivity to the model parameters in Subsection~\ref{lambda}, and the choice of the regularization term in Subsection~\ref{sec:compl2}.
 Second, in Subsection~\ref{sec:compearly} we use the best-performing formulation to investigate the implications of the early stopping condition on the quality of the solution with respect to the true graph.
 To be able to perform such a study, we use synthetic data so that the true graph is available.
+In Subsection \ref{sec:comp-sota}, we compare our algorithm against two state-of-the-art benchmark algorithms on publicly available datasets.

 We use the package \texttt{pcalg} in \texttt{R} to generate random graphs.
 First, we create a DAG by \texttt{randomDAG} function and assign random arc weights (i.e., $\beta$) from a uniform distribution, $\mathcal{U}[0.1, 1]$.
 Next, the resulting DAG and random coefficients are fed into the \texttt{rmvDAG} function to generate multivariate data based on linear SEMs (columns of matrix $\mathcal X$) with the standard normal error distribution.
 We consider $m\in\{10,20,30,40\}$ nodes and $n=100$ samples.
 The average outgoing degree of each node, denoted by $d$, is set to two.
 We generate 10 random Erd\H{o}s-R\'enyi graphs for each setting ($m$, $n$, $d$).
 We observe that in our instances, the minimum eigenvalue of $\mathcal{X}^\top \mathcal{X}$ across all instances is 3.26 and the maximum eigenvalue is 14.21.